-Many sinks are build into cabinets.
+Many sinks are built into cabinets.
 It’s such a great idea, more storage space for all your stuff.
-Well that’s what you think until you open the doors and see that curved pipe hanging out right in the middle of all that storage space.
+Well, that’s what you think until you open the doors and see that curved pipe hanging out right in the middle of all that storage space.
 What’s that u-shaped pipe all about and why is it taking up valuable storage space?
 A P-trap.

-It’s purpose is to stop the sewage gases from drifting from the drain pipe into your home or building.
-While at first glance this pipe looks like a U, if you include the pipe that connects to the drain pipe and tilt your head (or turn the pipe on its end) there it is, it does look like a P.
+Its purpose is to stop the sewage gases from drifting from the drainpipe into your home or building.
+While at first glance this pipe looks like a U, if you include the pipe that connects to the drainpipe and tilts your head (or turn the pipe on its end) there it is, it does look like a P.

 These gases want to escape from the pipe.
 So the plumbing system provides a vent in the roof that these gases can escape from.
 They also try to come back up through the pipes attached to our drains if it wasn’t for the p-trap.
 P-traps are located at every open drain in your house or building, meaning they can connect to all sinks, showers, toilets, and drains.

 The p-traps water in its dip, sealing off the pipe.
 As water flows down the drain.
 The water level rises and flows down the drainpipe with accompanying waste to the sewage system.
 As the water stops flowing.
 The water balances out and new water becomes trapped again in the dip of the p-trap.
 This water eliminates space for any air or gases to flow back up through the drain.
 Water ion the main factor that allows a p-trap to work.
 If the p-trap becomes dry.
 Then those smells can start to seep into your building.
 They typically only become dry at drains that are rarely used.
 Most often floor drains.
 If you begin to smell an odor from a drain.
 Pour some water down it to till the p-trap back up.